 Shelf Life of Lacto-Fermented Foods

-As soon as the food is fermented to your taste, put a lid on them and move to a cool, dark place (like a fridge or root cellar).
+When the food is fermented to your taste, put a lid on it and move to a cool, dark place (like a fridge or root cellar).
 The cool temperature will slow down fermentation.

 So long as the temperature stays below 65F, fermented vegetables should last around 4-18 months.
 Fruit ferments only last about 1-2 months.

-To get your pickles to last longer, they will need to be canned.
-This involves pouring the brine in a pan, boiling it for about 5 minutes, and then putting the food and brine into canning jars.
+To get your pickles to last longer, they must be canned.
+This involves pouring the brine into a pan, boiling it for about 5 minutes, and then putting the food and brine into canning jars.
 The jars can then be processed with a water bath canner or pressure canner.

 Unfortunately, the canning process will kill the healthy bacteria in natural ferments.
-However, that’s the tradeoff for having food which can last 5 years.
+However, that’s the tradeoff for food that lasts 5 years.

 The bacteria responsible for fermentation produce gas as a byproduct.
-If you seal the jar tightly during fermentation, the gas can build up in the jar and cause it to explode.
-To prevent this, you need to only loosely cover the jars while fermenting.
-Some people just cover them with cheesecloth or coffee filters.
+If you seal the jar tightly during fermentation, the gas can build up and cause it to explode.
+You only need to loosely cover the jars while fermenting to prevent this.
+Some people cover them with cheesecloth or coffee filters.

 After a few days of fermenting, the amount of sugar available for the bacteria to eat will be lower.
 This will slow down fermentation.
-Cold temperatures will also slow down fermentation, which is another reason you need to move ferments to a cool location after they are fermented to your liking.
+Cold temperatures will also slow fermentation, which is another reason to move ferments to a cool location after they are fermented to your liking.

 - Use special airlock lids.
-These lids have vents which allow air to escape.
+These lids have vents that allow air to escape.